 Instead of paying for the apple, you ate it to hide the fact that you couldn’t afford to buy two.

-I don’t suggest stealing the apple and eating it, but the guilt of debt is natural for many people.
+I don’t suggest stealing and eating the apple, but debt guilt is natural for many people.

-People who fall into a debt trap, especially with credit cards, know the scenario all too well.
+People who fall into a debt trap know the scenario all too well, especially with credit cards.

 Credit Cards Aren’t The Answer To Your Debt